-- Open a spectrum of a sample that contains both your custom CSI and a Chenomx-supported CSI (DSS, TSP or formate).
+- 1. Open a spectrum of a sample that contains both your custom CSI and a Chenomx-supported CSI (DSS, TSP, formate, fumarate and maleate).
 This spectrum should already be calibrated using its Chenomx-supported CSI.

 - 2. Open the Define Custom CSI dialog.

 - 3. Adjust the custom CSI peak (red) to match the appropriate peak in the calibrated spectrum.

 - 4. Enter a name for your custom CSI.

-- Click Accept.
+- 5. Click Accept.

-- You may only have one custom CSI defined at a time. - The spectrum that you use to define the custom CSI should also contain a Chenomx-supported CSI like DSS, TSP or formate.
-This reference spectrum must be calibrated using the Chenomx CSI before you use it to define the custom CSI. - Once you have defined the custom CSI, you may not delete it.
+- You may only have one custom CSI defined at a time. - The spectrum that you use to define the custom CSI should also contain a Chenomx-supported CSI (DSS, TSP, formate, fumarate and maleate).
+This reference spectrum must be calibrated using the Chenomx CSI before you use it to define the custom CSI.

+Once you have defined the custom CSI, you may not delete it.
 You can only edit its parameters.